 Takayama Old Town, the “Little Kyoto” of Japan’s Gifu region.

 Ever wondered what the secret is to having the most enjoyable trip possible?
-Welcome to my “Be Invisible” series – your ultimate guide for how to avoid looking like a tourist on your next adventure and guaranteed to boost your entire travel experience.
+Welcome to my “Be Invisible” series – your ultimate guide for how to not like a tourist on your next adventure and guaranteed to boost your entire travel experience.

 Takayama is famous for retaining its historical appearance.
 There are streets called “Sanmachi-dori”, and the old town has been beautifully preserved for 1600 years!
 It is okay to be a tourist, but it is definitely more fun to explore and merge with the crowds.
 Here are the 6 recommendations for you to enjoy this inspiring city like a local:

 Japanese people love eating around!
 There are many stores along the street, and you will never get bored of exploring the historical architecture.